cunnie/writings/ice_queen.md

 &ldquo;You did not answer my second question: why will not my magics continue to protect me?&rdquo;

-&ldquo;Ah, yes--the bull&rsquo;s second horn--why your magics will not protect you.
+&ldquo;Ah, yes&mdash;the bull&rsquo;s second horn&mdash;why your magics will not protect you.
 Your magics will protect you neither from him nor from this place.
 They might help a little bit, in the short term, but you will be crushed in the long term.
 There are weaknesses in simple magics.
 Holes.
 Your magic is full of holes, and his magics will cut through them.&rdquo;

 &ldquo;How much time do I have?&rdquo;